bitrise-io/devcenter/_articles/en/reviews/creating-add-ons.md

    Alternatively, an applicable certificate ([SOC 2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html) and/or [ISO](https://www.iso.org/home.html)) is sufficient.
 3. Each add-on developer must create a Step that defines the integration point with the third party and determines how the services would use Bitrise and the build's data."%}

+## Publishing stages

+There are three stages to getting a new add-on published:

+1. Alpha: the add-on is only available to developers and to those explicitly granted access.
+Its Step does not appear in the Step library.
+2. Beta: the add-on is listed in the Bitrise Marketplace with a BETA label, and all Bitrise customers can provision it, on a free plan.
+Support must be provided.
+3. General availability (GA): the BETA tag is removed, and you can offer multiple free and paid plans to customers.
+The plan available in previous stages is disabled.

 ## Getting started

 All custom add-ons must be able to handle a `/provision` API endpoint, with three methods: